 County Assessor Gus Kramer said Chevron requested a $36 million property tax refund for those years.

-Shortly after the county assessment appeals board issued the decision to pay Chevron $18 million, the oil company
+Shortly after the county assessment appeals board issued the decision to pay Chevron $18 million, the oil company filed a lawsuit seeking a greater refund from the county for the 2004-2006 property tax assessments, Kramer said.

 He said that so far, negotiations with Chevron have reached a standstill.